Garrucha

 Garrucha is a municipality of Almería province, in the autonomous community of Andalusia, Spain.
 Garrucha is a seaport of south-eastern Spain on the Mediterranean Sea and the right bank of the river Antas.
 In 1998 the town had a population of 5000.
 The harbor of Garrucha, which is defended by an eighteenth-century castle, affords shelter to large ships, and is the natural outlet for the commerce of a once thriving agricultural and mining district.
 Garrucha had, at the beginning of the twentieth century a considerable trade in lead, silver, copper, iron, esparto grass and fruit, but now the only export from its harbour is gypsum mined in Sorbas, with a million metric tonnes being exported annually.
 Besides cargo ships, the port is home to a small fishing fleet and has approximately 300 moorings for leisure boats.

 Demographics

+Climate

+Garrucha has a hot desert climate (Köppen: BWh) with mild winters, hot summers and very low annual precipitation.
+Temperatures rarely drop below 5 C or exceed 35 C due to the strong mediterranean influences that makes temperatures more pleasant throughout the year.
+Garrucha never recorded any temperature below freezing (below 0 C) since records began.
+It is one of the driest regions in Europe.